-The TRIP was created to be an authoritative and comprehensive data repository, accessible by internal and external researcher entities for the purpose of increasing understanding of how various traffic-related variables influence collision outcomes in Washington.
+The TRIP was created by collaborating with other state agencies to link data, in hopes of increasing our understanding of how various traffic-related variables influence outcomes in Washington.
 This section provides information on how data requests from outside entities should be managed.

-The TRIP data repository is open to the public which can be requested for research use, upon approval by the WSIRB and the data contributors, if necessary.
-Data requested through the TRIP may not be used for profit research.
+The TRIP data is open to the public which can be requested for research use.
+Data requested through the TRIP may not be used for-profit research.